The Susquehanna

 Pennsylvania Organization for Watersheds and Rivers (POWR) – POWR advocates for the protection, restoration and enjoyment of our common wealth of water resources, and conducts programs that foster stewardship, communication, leadership and action.
 POWR is a leading environmental non-profit membership organization for watershed and river protection.

-Social Enterprise Institute – This entity brings together senior fellows, student interns, and business professionals to collaborate on social enterprise development initiatives that create sustainable social and economic value both domestically and internationally.
+Social Enterprise Group– This entity brings together senior fellows, student interns, and business professionals to collaborate on social enterprise development initiatives that create sustainable social and economic value both domestically and internationally.
 They do this by building upon a deep respect for the talent, passion, and dedication of those who have devoted their lives to working for the common good.

 Susquehanna Greenway Partnership – The Susquehanna Greenway links natural, cultural, historic, and recreational resources along the 500-mile corridor of the Susquehanna River in Pennsylvania.
 The Partnership is a basin-wide organization for resource management and community conservation – factors of lasting importance to the economies and quality of life of river communities.